hallaji/hallaji/stories/cultureamp/en.md

   <b>Culture Amp</b><br />
 </p>

-- Helping core services team to provide shared services that improve Culture Amp's ability to build new features and to operate, maintain, and grow the platform at scale.
+- Developed a mobile-first and responsive Authentication UI using the `Next.js` framework, `React` and `TypeScript`.
+Involved in the configuration and maintenance of the `FusionAuth` stack, ensuring robust support for the authentication UI.
+  Worked closely with quality coaches and designers to ensure that the final product adhered to high quality standards.
+- Contributed to the development of web hooks integrating an event-driven architecture for synchronising users and accounts from the internal platform to FusionAuth using `Golang`, `Apache Kafka` and `AWS` stack.
+- Participated in the design and development of the Roles and Permissions UI using `React` and `Next.js`, along with a backend service utilising `Golang`.
+The initiative played a crucial role in standardising the management of roles and permissions across Culture Amp.
-- Contributed to the large portion of feature flag and toggle management project with LaunchDarkly provider including architectural decisions, flags provisioning and operations using `Golang`, `AWS CDK` and `Terraform`.
+- Contributed to the large portion of feature flag and toggle management project with `LaunchDarkly` provider including architectural decisions, flags provisioning and operations using `Golang`, `AWS CDK` and `Terraform`.
+Additionally, played a role in developing a UI tailored for efficient management of toggles.
 - Developed wrappers for LaunchDarkly’s SDKs introducing client-side `JS` and `React` packages, and also server-side `Node.js` and `Golang` packages in order to abstract the initialisation process and create a uniform way of exposing user information back to LaunchDarkly.
-- Contributed to the development of web hooks incorporating `event-driven` architecture of users and accounts synchronisation from internal platform to FusionAuth using `Golang`, `Apache Kafka` and `AWS` stack.
-- Uplifted the existing sign-in user interface and fixed most of the stumbling blocks preventing first-time users from signing in to Culture Amp.
-Created a brand new mobile-first and responsive layout of Authentication UI using `Next.js` framework and `Typescript`.
-Conducted multiple sessions with our quality coaches and designers to ensure that the product delivered to our customers meet the quality standards.
+- Explored and evaluated `Auth0` and `FusionAuth` as authentication providers, developing demo React applications for each.
+Presented insights and findings to the frontend practice group, and performed thorough front-end testing for both providers.
-- Contributed to decision-making framework to discover the next `React` app framework, making a new push to standardise the architecture and framework of front-end apps at Culture Amp.
-Investigated the feasibility and adoption of `Next.js` and `Tailwind CSS`.
+- Participated in the decision-making process to identify Culture Amp's next framework, aiming to standardise the architecture of front-end apps.
+Investigated the practicality and integration of `Next.js` and `Tailwind CSS`.
-- Made discoveries around Auth0 and FusionAuth authentication providers.
-Developed demo React applications for each provider, presented findings with frontend practice group, and tested both providers from a front-end perspective.
-- Mentored interns and new employees to give them context about Culture Amp in general and help them get successful onboarding process.
-The program was a good opportunity to develop my leadership skills and most importantly to amplify others.
+- Actively mentored interns and new employees, facilitating successful onboarding and integration to Culture Amp.
+This role allowed me to hone my leadership skills and amplify the capabilities of others.